umarrealistic69/weather-app/README.md

 # weather-app
-a weather app created in html css and js
+a weather app created in HTML CSS and JAVASCRIPT